DataCurationNetwork/curation-curriculum/Specialized Data Types/Geospatial/Instructor Notes/3_Common_GIS_Data_Types_Instructor_Notes.md

 1. Cells are based on center points with a specific cell size.

 2. Cells can only contain one value.
-For example the measured elevation
-    > in a DEM is stored in each cell as the unique value.
+For example the measured elevation in a DEM is stored in each cell as the unique value.

-3. For multiple values, we must have multiple “bands” or layers in the
-    > raster data.
-For example color images are stored with three bands
-    > with values for intensity of red, green, and blue.
+3. For multiple values, we must have multiple “bands” or layers in the raster data.
+For example color images are stored with three bands with values for intensity of red, green, and blue.

 4. Rasters can be categorical (like the example on the slide).
-For
-    > categorical data, we must have a look up table that associates
-    > numerical values with meaning (a data dictionary).
+For categorical data, we must have a look up table that associates numerical values with meaning (a data dictionary).

 \[Next slide\]

-**22: Slide Title: Raster Data: Common File Types (2 minutes)**
+### Slide 22: Slide Title: Raster Data: Common File Types (2 minutes)

 These are some common file types that you will see for raster data structures.

 1. Note these are raster only formats (except geodatabase).

-2. Geodatabase can hold both raster and vector (but only raster opens
-    > in ArcGIS Pro)
+2. Geodatabase can hold both raster and vector (but only raster opens in ArcGIS Pro)

 3. See the cheat sheet as a handy reference